offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * `{bm} node selector` - A property of pods that forces them to be scheduled on a specific set of nodes.

- * `{bm} node affinity` - A property of pods that attracts them to or repels them from to a set of nodes, either as a preference or as a hard requirement.
+ * `{bm} node affinity` - A property of pods that attracts them to or repels them from a set of nodes, either as a preference or as a hard requirement.

  * `{bm} node taint/(node taint|taint)/i` - A property of nodes that repels a set of pods, either as a preference or as a hard requirement.